xochitljohnson/santa-esmeralda-transit-API/project_notes/intro.md

 - **EJS:** To render templates and views
 - **Bootstrap:** This will be used in the public user dashboard.
 - **Vanilla JS:** Or jQuery if I'm feeling funky.

+Roadmap: once the REST API is finished, and the v1 of the frontend is done, I’d like to implement some sort of visualization or “creative coding” into the mix.
+Either in the landing page of the project or perhaps a visualization of the transit in motion.